barmstrong/week-in-ethereum/README.md

 ![diagram](http://i.imgur.com/7aLwv0S.png)

-This sample bot also uses Postgres to store session and user data so that you can persist state for each user.
+The sample bot uses Postgres to store session data so that you can persist state for each user (similar to cookies in a web browser).

 ## See also